thibaudbrault/PokeRef/README.md

 - Added Firebase for authentication and saving a user's caught Pokémon with data stored in Firestore.
 - Changed all the structure folder and moved from Styled-Components to Scss modules.
 - Removed Firebase in favor of Prisma + Planetscale.
+- Migrate to Railway to use a more familiar tool.

 <h4>Problems encountered (ordered from the oldest to the most recent)</h4>